 Use user-specific account settings: Defines if user-specific account settings are used when the email configuration profile is deployed to the device.
 The configuration profile uses account settings from the device's responsible person when the profile is deployed.

-Note: If you wish to deploy the same configuration profile to multiple users, enable user-specific account settings and define/import accounts for each device end-user.
+Please note that if you wish to deploy the same configuration profile to multiple users, enable user-specific account settings and define/import accounts for each device end-user.

 Email account: Defines the desired email account of the responsible person when Use user-specific account settings are enabled.